Are Free Government Dental Implant Grants Real?

 Medicare, the federal health insurance program for seniors and disabled adults receiving Social Security Disability Insurance (SSDI), can substitute for a free government grant for dental implants by lowering specific treatment costs.

-Medicare covers dental implants for some seniors enrolled in Advantage Plans (Part C), which sometimes include oral care benefits, rather than the traditional Parts A & B, which never do.
+Medicare does not pay for dental implants.
+However, some seniors enrolled in Advantage Plans (Part C) have minimal benefits compared to traditional Parts A and B, which never do.

 Government Medicaid